PureStorage-OpenConnect/openstack-docs/source/everpure-storage/section_flasharray.rst

 to large-scale enterprise shared-storage deployments, high performance, and mission-critical applications.
-In a world of fast, pervasive networking, ubiquitous flash memory, and an evolving scale-out application architecture, Pure Storage’s FlashArray provides customers with both networked and direct-attached storage in a single, shared architecture.
+In a world of fast, pervasive networking, ubiquitous flash memory, and an evolving scale-out application architecture, Everpure’s FlashArray provides customers with both networked and direct-attached storage in a single, shared architecture.
 With latency as low as 150 μs, FlashArray brings new levels of performance to mission-critical business applications and databases.